n7tae/urfd/README.md

 ## To-dos

+I have *not* had a chance to test URF-URF interlinking.
+If you are the first one to discover a bug in that area, congratulations!
+Please report this, with appropriate logs and, if possible, a gdb backtrace, if it caused a crash.
+I am a very slow programmer, so please be patient while waiting for a fix.
+Thanks for your understanding.

 I will eventually support a remote transcoder option, so that you can, for example, run urfd in a data center, and then run the transcoder somewhere you have physical access to it so you can plug in your AMBE vocoders.
 I don't recommend this as it will add unnessary and variable latency to your reflector.

 The M17 team will be working on big changes for the dashboard.
+I can't wait to see what they come up with!

 ## Copyright